yashpatel5400/neuropath/README.md

 ### Conditional
 Conditional represents the total number of conditional branches predicted incorrectly by the predictor.
 The following were the main takeaways from the conditional graphs:
 * LTAGE branch predictor almost always annihilated the rest of the predictors in sheer performance
+* NeuroBP (standard neural predictor) is quite heavily correlated with the LocalBP predictor.
+This makes sense, since the two base weight predictions based on past outcomes at a given branch
+* NeuroPathBP performance seems to generally be quite mediocre (worse than NeuroBP) - focus is on large speedup (not implemented due to needing parallelism)
+  * Especially programs where the path may not be significant seems to throw off the NeuroPathBP predictor (i.e. sorting scripts)
+  * Performs relatively fine on the matrix multiplications, where presumably the traces through successive rows being similar is captured
+* Very similar outputs for the integer matrix multiplication result vs. real matrices

 ### Indirect
 Indirect represents the .
 The following were the main takeaways from the indirect graphs: